DocksonWedge/RestShaperDocs/README.md

 ### So what?
 That's easy.

-There are a few big problems with traditional methods of generating test data:
+There are a few big problems with simpler methods of generating test data:

 1) *Random data is rarely useful for functional testing.*
-   * The domain of, for example, strings you can generate for a string field is so large compared to the number of valid string, you will never get a valid string.
-This isn't a problem for fuzz testing since that is often just scanning for security issues or weird invalid cases.
+   * The domain of, for example, strings you can generate for a string field is so large compared to the number of valid strings that you will probably never get a valid string for many fields.
+This isn't a problem for fuzz testing since that is often just scanning for security issues or weird invalid cases, but it is a problem for functional testing.
 2)  *It's difficult to know if a test has passed or failed.*
     * With normal random testing, if your API returns a 400, is that OK?
 It's hard to know.
 If it's invalid data that is correct, but if you get a 400 with valid data that's a big problem.

-RestShaper attempts to salve this by saving and reusing the results of the API calls it has made in the past.
-This alows RestShpaer to generate known valid and invalid data, and pass random data through multiple API calls chained together.
-Doing this, RestShaper can generate true API workflow tests, instead of spamming a single api with tons of data that is doomed to fail.
+RestShaper attempts to solve this by saving and reusing the results of the API calls it has made in the past.

+This allows RestShpaer to generate known valid and invalid data, and pass that data through multiple API calls chained together.
+Doing this, RestShaper can generate tests for full API call chains, instead of spamming a single api with tons of data that is doomed to fail.

-Instead of flat tests on each API indepentently, Rest**Shape**r can test all APIs in a specificication together to understand the **shape** of the REST API.
+In other words, instead of flat tests on each API indepentently, Rest**Shape**r can test all APIs in a specificication together to understand the **shape** of all of the endpints.

 ### How to use it

 1) Use the `/run` API to trigger a test.
-For example, the following test will run 5 cases on both the GET and POST `/pet` endpoints in the example swagger doc because `numcases` is 5.
+For example, the following request body will run 5 cases on both the GET and POST `/pet` endpoints in the example swagger doc because `numcases` is 5.
    * It will then repeat this process twice due to `chainDepth`(for a total of 3 runs) So, 15 calls will be run on both endpoints for a total of 30 api calls.
    * `chainDepth` should be used to let every endpoint run before each other endpoint.
 For example, if `chainDepth` was 1, the POST call would not be able to use any of the results from the GET call.
 However, with `chainDepth` > 1, each endpoint will be called 5 times before the second iteration, so the second iteration of the POST call has some examples the use.
-The third iteration has even more examples.
+The third iteration has even more examples to pull from.
-   * The return is an identiier for the run you can use for reviewing results.
+   * The response body is an identifier for the run you can use for reviewing results.

 ```json
 {